Understanding ABA Therapy Overview

 Early Start Denver Model (ESDM)

-The Early Start Denver Model (ESDM) integrates the playful aspects of PRT with more traditional ABA methods, such as Discrete Trial Training (DTT).
-This combination allows for a versatile strategy in addressing multiple goals within a single activity.
-For instance, a session might focus on recognizing the shape of a triangle while simultaneously developing fine motor skills like cutting with scissors.
+The Early Start Denver Model (ESDM) integrates the playful aspects of Pivotal Response Treatment (PRT) with more traditional ABA methods, such as Discrete Trial Training (DTT).
+This combination allows for a versatile strategy in addressing multiple goals within a single activity, making it effective for young children.

 Characteristics of ESDM include:

-Age Range Designed for younger children (typically ages 12 months to 48 months)
+- Age Range: Designed for younger children, typically ages 12 months to 48 months, ensuring early intervention during crucial developmental stages.

 The ESDM is particularly beneficial for early intervention, aiming to address developmental delays and facilitate learning in a holistic manner.